technofocus-pte/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

 <img src="./media/image201.png" style="width:6.26806in;height:2.95in" />

-## Task 3: Create Power Automate Flow to Refund Requests Flow
+### Task 3: Create Power Automate flow to Refund Requests flow

 1. In the Copilot pane on the left-hand side of the screen, click on your Copilot to return to the **Overview** tab.